Besançon: Renaissance

 In the 15th century, Besançon came under the influence of the dukes of Burgundy.
 After the marriage of Mary of Burgundy to Maximilian I, Holy Roman Emperor, the city was in effect a Habsburg fief.
-In 1519 Charles V, Holy Roman Emperor, King of Spain, became the Holy Roman Emperor.
+In 1519, King Charles I of Spain became Holy Roman Emperor (as Charles V).
 This made him master of the Franche-Comté and Besançon, a francophone imperial city.
 In 1526 the city obtained the right to mint coins, which it continued to strike until 1673.
 Nevertheless, all coins bore the name of Charles V.

 When Charles V abdicated in 1555, he gave the Franche-Comté to his son, Philip II, King of Spain.
 Besançon remained a free imperial city under the protection of the King of Spain.
 In 1598, Philip II gave the province to his daughter on her marriage to an Austrian archduke.
 It remained formally a portion of the Empire until its cession at the peace of Westphalia in 1648.
 Spain regained control of Franche-Comté and the city lost its status as a free city.
 Then in 1667, Louis XIV claimed the province as a consequence of his marriage to Marie-Thérèse of Spain in the War of Devolution.

+Bas-relief The Conquest of Franche-Comté, by Martin Desjardins (Louvre Museum); in the background, the city of Besançon.

 Louis conquered the city for the first time in 1668, but the Treaty of Aix-la-Chapelle returned it to Spain within a matter of months.
 While it was in French hands, the famed military engineer Vauban visited the city and drew up plans for its fortification.
 The Spaniards built the main centre point of the city's defences, "la Citadelle", siting it on Mont Saint-Étienne, which closes the neck of the oxbow that is the site of the original town.
 In their construction, the Spaniards followed Vauban's designs.

 In 1674, French troops recaptured the city, which the Treaty of Nijmegen (1678) then awarded to France.
 At this time the city became the administrative centre for the Franche-Comté, with its own Parlement of Besançon, which replaced Dole.